keyreallkeyrealenko/UNIX_repository/README.md

 # <center>UNIX utilities in Python</center>

-This repository is an attempt to make up some famous UNIX-commands in Python without using subprocess module or external modules.
+This repository is an attempt to make up some famous UNIX-commands in Python without using subprocess module or external packages.

 Here you can find the following utilities: